coreyman11/Ideas-to-build-on-Solana/README.md

 # Ideas of what  to build on Solana🥷

---Build a calendy type decentralized type website?
+-Build a calendy type decentralized type website?

 -Deployment/monitoring pipeline for live bots that supply liquidity on centralized exchanges